jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the imputation debit in subsection (2)(b) is referred to in table O2: imputation debits, row 14 (debit for loss of shareholder continuity):
   (c) the imputation debit in subsection (2)(c) is referred to in table O2: imputation debits, row 14 (debit for loss of shareholder continuity).
 Part-year ICA company
-(4) The amount of the debit that arises if the company is an ICA company for only part of a tax year is an amount calculated using the formula— ICA days × refund.
-365
+(4) The amount of the debit that arises if the company is an ICA company for only part of a tax year is an amount calculated using the formula—ICA days×refund.365
 Definition of items in formula
 (5) In the formula,—
   (a) ICA days is the number of days in which the company is an ICA company: